 You can also run the Power Monitor as a stand-alone application.
-PowerMonitor.exe resides in the <install dir>\kits\stratixIVGX\4sgx230\av\examples\board\test\system directory.
-On Windows, click Start > All Programs > Altera > Audio Video Development Kit, Stratix IV GX Edition <version> > Power Monitor to start the application.
+PowerMonitor.exe resides in the <install dir>\kits\stratixIVGX\4sgx230\fpga\examples\board\test\system directory.
+On Windows, click Start > All Programs > Altera > Stratix IV GX FPGA Development Kit <version> > Power Monitor to start the application.

 The Power Monitor communicates with the MAX II device on the board through the JTAG bus.
-A power monitor circuit attached to the MAX II device allows you to measure the power that the Stratix IV GX FPGA device is consuming regardless of the design currently running.
-Figure 6-12 shows the Power Monitor.
+A power monitor circuit attached to the MAX II device allows you to measure the power that the Stratix IV GX FPGA device is consuming.
+Figure 6-10 shows the Power Monitor.